 - The argument is that the common religion, that is Shia, gives a potential for cooperation between Iran, Iraq, Syria and the politically powerful Shia militia Hezbollah in Lebanon; and that they would be proxies for Iran in its regional power play.

 The criticism that the Iranian revolution promised heaven, but created a hell on earth is not without grounds.
 Many hoped that Iran as a republic would emerge as a major regional power to counter-balance the global powers.
 However, in reality, the revolution bolstered Islamic orthodoxy and extremism.
-Islamic Jihadists and new Islamic States (like the Islamic State of Iraq and the Levant(ISIS) – even though its ideology is a puritanical form of Sunni Islam) draw inspiration from it.
+Islamic Jihadists and new Islamic States (like the the Islamic State of Iraq and the Levant(ISIS) – even though its ideology is a puritanical form of Sunni Islam) draw inspiration from it.